 Of course, wandering around the colorful streets while stepping across those famous blue cobblestones is a pretty romantic choice, too!

-10. Relax with a Cocktail
+10. Relax with a Cocktail in an Old San Juan Bar

 Before you head back to your hotel, stop by one of Old San Juan’s many bars for a cocktail.
 Love dancing?
 You’ll find plenty of live music, too.